anima-wg/brski-cloud/anima-brski-cloud.md

 This entire work is an update to {{BRSKI}}.

-Specifically, it extends {{BRSKI, Section 2.7}} to describe describes how a Pledge MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the Pledge's target use cases do not include a local Registrar.
+Specifically, it extends {{BRSKI, Section 2.7}} to describe describes how a Pledge MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the Pledge is deployed in a network that does not include a local Registrar.

 This kind of non-network onboarding is sometimes called "Application Onboarding", as the purpose is typically to deploy a credential that will be used by the device in its intended use.
 For instance, a SIP {{?RFC3261}} phone might have a client certificate to be used with a SIP proxy.